henrik/styleguide/README.markdown

-# Styleguides
+# Styleguide

 The idea of this repo is to make my coding style an explicit, considered and versioned thing.

 It's public in case it interests or helps someone else, and so that points can be discussed.
 Obviously much of this is down to taste, but feel free to [tell me](http://twitter.com/henrik) when you disagree and why.
 Or fork it.

-I'm trying to avoid repeating the obvious stuff from other styleguides (two spaces for indentation, ASCII or UTF-8 etc) to instead focus on the less obvious or more contentious.
+I'm trying to avoid repeating the established stuff from other styleguides (two spaces for indentation, ASCII or UTF-8 etc) to instead focus on the less obvious or more contentious.
 I also interpret "style" loosely to include a bit of everything from syntax to architecture and process.

 # Ruby